Skip to content

 • Real-time metrics

 Select any instance with arrow keys and press Enter to see details, or use the action keys shown at the bottom of the screen.
+Press g to toggle grouping mode.

 When a new version of octez-manager is available, an [ Upgrade octez-manager → vX.X ] button appears at the top of the dashboard.
 Select it and press Enter to upgrade.